Skip to Content

 Research and support facilities available to students in the program:

 Opportunities and facilities are diverse.
-Laboratories support studies in driving (including a STI-SIM driving simulator), human-computer interaction (graphical user interface optimization; telerobotics, collaborative robots, human-robot interaction, virtual reality HMDs), human factors in medicine, minimally-invasive surgery (including a laparoscopic surgery trainer), neuroergonomics (e.g., eye tracking, transcranial Doppler sonography, multi-channel fNIRS, EEG, ECG).
+Laboratories support studies in driving (including a STI-SIM driving simulator), human-computer interaction (graphical user interface optimization; telerobotics, collaborative robots, human-robot interaction, virtual reality HMDs), human factors in medicine, minimally-invasive surgery (including a laparoscopic surgery trainer), neuroergonomics (e.g., eye tracking, transcranial Doppler sonography, multi-channel fNIRS, EEG, ECG), physical work (motion tracking, exoskeletons), and risk perception, and applied risk communication.
 The university maintains state-of-the-art usability testing and neuroimaging facilities.
 In addition, the university provides facilities for computer-based and distance instruction, including instruction and support for instructional design.

 Teaching opportunities available to students in the program: